thestackcollective/curriculum-site/module4/pd/lessons/operations_and_reliability.md

 ## Wrap up

 <section class="checks-for-understanding">
-  In your notebook take some time to reflect on your experiences before Turing, the new skillset you’ve acquired, and how those can be applied to Tech Manager and a SRE.
+  In your notebook take some time to reflect on your experiences before TheStackCollective, the new skillset you’ve acquired, and how those can be applied to Tech Manager and a SRE.

   - Describe some similarities and differences between a traditional Software Engineering role and someone who is a IT Generalist?
 SRE?
   - What are examples in your previous work experience where you leveraged your education/skillset to grow within your role?